 The hypersensitivity reactions can be memorized with the mnemonic ACID: A – Allergic/Anaphylactic/Atopic (Type I); C – Cytotoxic (Type II); I – Immune complex deposition (Type III); D – Delayed (Type IV)

-- Type I hypersensitivity reactions are referred to as immediate and include anaphylactic and atopic immune responses.
+- Type I hypersensitivity reactions are referred to as “immediate reactions”; they are antibody-mediated and include anaphylactic and atopic immune responses.

-- For the specific causes of type I hypersensitivity, see the above.
+- For the specific causes of type I hypersensitivity, see “ ” above.

 - IgE is formed as a result of prior sensitization (i.e., previous contact with the antigen) and coats mast cells and basophils.

-Release of histamine and other mediators (e.g., prostaglandin, platelet-activating factor, leukotrienes, heparin, tryptase) →
+- Release of histamine and other mediators (e.g., prostaglandin, platelet-activating factor, leukotrienes, heparin, tryptase), leading to:

 Examples (primary allergen – cross-reactant allergen)